telefonicaid/thinking-cities/docs/topics/data_calculation.md

     l|22|w|78

-will give raise to the following Context Broker entity:
+will give raise to the following Context Broker entity (NGSIv1)

       {
          "type": "Device",